facebook/react-native-website/website/versioned_docs/version-0.69/intro-react-native-components.md

 ## Core Components

-React Native has many Core Components for everything from form controls to activity indicators.
+React Native has many Core Components for everything from controls to activity indicators.
 You can find them all [documented in the API section](components-and-apis).
 You will mostly work with the following Core Components:

 | React Native UI Component | Android View   | iOS View         | Web Analog              | Description                                                                                           |
 | ------------------------- | -------------- | ---------------- | ----------------------- | ----------------------------------------------------------------------------------------------------- |